 - October 8, 2017 – Rodrigue spent his summer visiting different court hearings to get a feel of what it looks like to be a lawyer, he also spent time getting further computer training.
 This made Rodrigue even more excited about his progress in a career in law, and feel ready for his second year at university.

 Rodrigue grew up in a small village that didn’t have electricity until 2013.
 With few of his friends able to afford school tuition, Rodrigue was lucky to have a family who valued the importance of education.
-For Rodrigue to attend university, his family sold a portion of their farmland, but even that wasn’t enough to afford him a second year.
-Now as a These Numbers Have Faces scholar, Rodrigue can continue studying law!
+For Rodrigue to attend University, his family sold a portion of their farm land, but even that wasn’t enough to afford him a second year.
+Now a These Numbers Have Faces scholar, Rodrigue can continue studying law!
 With his degree, he is excited to be part of the solution to the challenges faced by his community and country.
 In his spare time, Rodrigue participates in Toastmasters, and is an advisor in a group called Friends to All!